yongmingyang/tp/docs/UserGuide.md

 Format: `list [questions]`

-* Entering `list` will list all questions and answers
+* Entering `list` will list all QAndAs, with both questions and answers displayed.
-* Adding the `questions` parameter will list only the questions (i.e. hide the answers)
+* Adding the `questions` parameter will list all QAndAs, with only the questions displayed (i.e. hide the answers)

 Examples:
-* `list` will show all questions and answers
+* `list` - show all questions and answers
-* `list questions` will only show all questions
+* `list questions` - show all questions

 The expected behaviour of `list` (left) vs `list questions` (right) is shown below: